Multidisciplinary

 Sculpture

 Rebecca commenced working in the medium of sculpture in 2016.
 That year she was a finalist in the Hunters Hill Art Prize with a sculptural piece that commented on Body Dysmorphic Disorder.
 Since then, she has been a finalist in 16 notable art prizes and awards for sculpture.
 In 2019 she won the Northbridge Art Prize (Open Section) with a three-dimensional work and was the recipient of the Northbridge Art Prize (Sculpture Section).
-For Rebecca sculpture (and photography) is closely informed by her painting and design practice.
+For Rebecca, sculpture is intertwined with her painting and design practice.

 In sculpture Rebecca’s choice of medium is often in direct response to the subject and message she wishes to convey.
 Recycling is very important to her process and methodology.
-Incorporating excess paint from her canvases, found and discarded items, and utilitarian objects that are worn and have had an obvious prior functional working life, form the basis of her work.
+Incorporating excess paint from her canvases, found and discarded items, utilitarian objects that are worn (having had a prior functional working life, a history), form the basis of her work.

-Sometimes these items are dismantled to conceal their original life and in the case of hardening paint it is twisted, knotted, folded, sliced and manipulated to support its next purpose – to inform, comment and hopefully engage, commentary and debate.
+Sometimes these items are dismantled to conceal their original function and in the case of hardening paint it is twisted, knotted, folded, sliced and manipulated to support its next purpose – to inform, comment, debate, and engage.

 Exhibiting

-Rebecca has had a minimum of one exhibition every year planning commencing at least six to eighteen months prior to each.
-Her first exhibition in 2001 was at Norton Gallery in McMahons Point, Sydney, in that same year Rebecca had her first overseas exhibition, a solo at the Pacific Mercantile Bank, Beverley Hills, California USA.
+Since commencing painting Rebecca has had a minimum of one exhibition every year.
+Preparation for each requires at least six to eighteen months in advance dependent on subject medium and size.
+Her first exhibition in 2001 was at Norton Gallery in McMahons Point, Sydney.
+In that same year, Rebecca had her first overseas exhibition, a solo at the Pacific Mercantile Bank, Beverley Hills, California USA.

-In 2006 Rebecca exhibited at ArtSingapore Expo, Singapore and Art Gallery Collections in Surfers Paradise, Queensland Australia.
-It is important for Rebecca to exhibit throughout Australia and not just in the city she is based, this provides the opportunity to travel and be exposed to many different fields of art, attitudes, and approaches.
-In 2019 the traffic jam galleries team exhibited at the Affordable Art Fair in Singapore.
+In 2006, Rebecca exhibited at ArtSingapore Expo, Singapore and Art Gallery Collections in Surfers Paradise, Queensland Australia.
+It is important for her to exhibit throughout Australia and not just in the city she is based, this provides the opportunity to travel and be exposed to many different fields of art, attitudes, and approaches.
+In 2019, the traffic jam galleries team exhibited at the Affordable Art Fair in Singapore.

-Since 2008 Rebecca has been fortunate to have been selected as a finalist in multiple art prizes and awards throughout Australia.
-This has provided her with the opportunity to meet and connect with artists, a number of these artists are now represented by traffic jam galleries, the gallery Rebecca owns and started in 2010.
+Since 2008, Rebecca has been selected as a finalist in multiple art prizes and awards throughout Australia.
+This has provided her with the opportunity to meet and connect with other artists.
+A number of these artists are now represented by traffic jam galleries, the gallery Rebecca owns and started in 2010.
+This gallery is based in neutral bay, a suburb that is ten minutes from the Sydney CBD.